LLNL/RAJAPerf/docs/sphinx/dev_guide/index.rst

 RAJA Performance Suite Developer Guide
 ########################################

-RAJA Performance Suite development follows nearly identical processes as RAJA development, which are documented in the
+The RAJA Performance Suite project follows nearly identical development processes as RAJA, which are documented in the
 `RAJA Developer Guide <https://raja.readthedocs.io/en/develop/sphinx/dev_guide/index.html>`_

-This guide is structured the same as the RRAJA Developer Guide and refers to sections in that on development topics.
-It also contains information about differences in development and maintenance specific to the RAJA Performance Suite.
+This guide is structured similarly to the RAJA Developer Guide and refers to sections in that on various development topics to avoid redundancy.
+It does contains information about differences in development and maintenance practices that are specific to the RAJA Performance Suite.

 .. toctree::
    :maxdepth: 1